whatwg/html-build/README.md

 - `curl`, `grep`, `perl`, `unzip`

+Additionally, unless you use the `--no-post` flag, you'll need the following:

+- `python`, `virtualenv`
+- Various dev dependencies usually provided by the `python-dev` package

 Optionally, for faster builds, you can install [Wattsi](https://github.com/whatwg/wattsi).
 If you don't bother with that, the build will use [Wattsi Server](https://github.com/domenic/wattsi-server), which requires an internet connection.

 ### Running the build